Exclusive Brethren: Criticism

-Some have criticized the Plymouth Brethren Christian Church (PBCC), the subgroup of the Exclusive Brethren that has attracted the most media coverage, for its policy of separating itself from other orthodox Christian denominations and because it prohibits radio and television, limits the use of computers and discourages socializing with people outside the movement.
+Some have criticised the Plymouth Brethren Christian Church (PBCC), the subgroup of the Exclusive Brethren that has attracted the most media coverage, for its policy of separating itself from other orthodox Christian denominations, and because it prohibits radio and television, limits the use of computers and discourages socialising with people outside the movement.

 Critics of the PBCC have accused it of using cult-like techniques by controlling all aspects of its members' lives.
 The group uses a technique of "withdrawing from" or shunning members who are believed to have offended.
 The group's control over its members is such that many who have left the group have had trouble adjusting to everyday life outside.
 In some cases people have killed themselves in distress.
 To help with this problem, several websites have been set up by ex-members to assist people who have left the church to adjust into mainstream society.

 Involvement of members of the Exclusive Brethren Church in New Zealand in electioneering led to criticism in the context of the 2005 New Zealand election funding controversy.
 The church distributed political material criticising the New Zealand Labour Party government, and the leader of the opposition party admitted knowledge of the church's activities.
-More recently, the church also hired private investigators to conduct surveillance on ex-members who had criticised the church.
-There has also been criticism of the church's practice of "shutting up."
+From 2019 the church hired private investigators to conduct surveillance on ex-members who had criticised the church.
+There has been criticism of the church's practice of "shutting up."